selfdual-brain/dexter-manual/source/06-dex-model.rst

   :math:`\frac{tokens AAA sold}{tokens BBB obtained}.

 **Achieved price**
-  This is an order-level value.
-It corresponds to the average price achieved so far in the history of execution of given order.
-The way achieved price is calculated depends on the direction of the order vs the direction of the price.
+  This is an position-level value.
+It corresponds to the average price achieved so far in the history of execution of given position.
+The way achieved price is calculated depends on the direction of the position vs the direction of the price.
-  As we want tho calculate the price in direction  :math:`AAA \rightarrow BBB`, this works as follows:
+  As we want to calculate the price in direction :math:`AAA \rightarrow BBB`, this works as follows:
-. for an order with direction :math:`AAA \rightarrow BBB` achieved price is :math:`\frac{tokens AAA sold so far}{tokens BBB obtained so far}.
-For an order with direction :math:`BBB \rightarrow AAA` (so, opposite to price direction) achieved price is :math:`\frac{tokens AAA obtained so far}{tokens BBB sold so far} /geq LP`.
+.
+  - for a position :math:`p` with direction :math:`AAA \rightarrow BBB`, achieved price defined as :math:`\frac{p.soldSoFar}{p.boughtSoFar}`.
+  - for a position :math:`p` with direction :math:`BBB \rightarrow AAA`, achieved price defined as :math:`\frac{p.boughtSoFar}{p.soldSoFar}`.

 **Limit price**
   This is an order-level value.
 On creating an order, a trader defines the worst price he is willing to accept for executing given order.
-During the whole lifetime of an order :math:`P`:, the following condition must
+During the whole lifetime of a position :math:`p` based on an order , the following condition must
   hold: :math:`AP(P) <= LP(P)`, where :math:`AP(P)` is the achieved price for :math:`P` calculated in the same direction as the direction of :math:`P`, and :math:`LP(P)` is same-direction limit price for :math:`P`.